Vihaan3/knowledge-garden/content/Tools for Thought/Open Questions + Project Ideas.md

 - How many "parameters" did evolution give us?
 Many people talk about how humans can learn things in much less time and with less data than models, but I suspect that most of the architecture for that learning was already in place because of evolution.
 - To what extent does understanding natural language help a model build an accurate model of the world?
 Then, to what extent does next-token prediction constitute understanding natural language?
 	- I'm not sure what to think about this one.
 It seems to me that the way words are embedded reveals a lot about the world.
 At the same time, empirically it feels like the next-token prediction that occurs in our brains is more based on ideas and concepts than specific words.
+- Related to the last: how far can we go with next-token prediction as it fundamentally is now?
+	- I think you could go quite far, but I'm not sure how much novel reasoning there could be with just next-token prediction.
+The quality of much of the data on the internet is low, and I'm not sure you could get too far with only "high-quality" data.
+- I like Sakana AI's [idea of using evolution](https://sakana.ai/evolutionary-model-merge/).
+Where else could that apply?
+	- For the last: Natural selection for data?
+I don't know what you would be selecting on, but it seems interesting.
 #### Other
 - #consciousness
 - To what extent is human knowledge inherently dual use?
 Michael Nielsen presents a disturbingly compelling case here: https://michaelnotebook.com/xrisk/ (cmd/ctrl-f "dual use").